ElisabethStrunk/RaspberryPi_TemperatureControl/README.md

 ## Getting started

+The following instructions will cover the prerequisites to get your copy of the project up and running on your local machine.
+The following steps assume, that your Raspberry Pi is already set up and ready to go.
+For a tutorial on a headless setup (without monitor, mouse or keyboard) you can have a look [here](headless_setup.md).

 ### Connecting the DS18B20 sensor to the Raspberry Pi
 First, the DS18B20 needs to be connected to the Raspberry Pi.<br>
 <br>